uwsampa/accept/docs/hack.md

     make build_orig OPTARGS=-accept-inject

 will generate an `accept_config.txt` file ready for simulated error injection.
 You'll notice a long list of `instruction` sites in that file.

-We also need to document how to use this feature with the ACCEPT driver (i.e., the `--simulate` flag).
+The parameter for each such site is an unsigned 64-bit integer that will be passed to an `injectInst` function at run time to determine how to inject error.

+You can of course enable injection permanently for a benchmark project by putting this in its Makefile:

+    OPTARGS := -accept-inject

+The ACCEPT frontend---that is, the auto-tuner and quality evaluator infrastructure---does not yet support error injection.
+There is a `--simulate` flag to the `accept` command, which disables some aspects of performance measurement that are irrelevant for error injection, but there's more to come.